← Back to FAQs

 How is the curriculum structured each week?

-Both solo and group versions follow the same structure, with adaptations for independent work or classroom discussion.
+Both Solo and Group Editions follow the same structure, with built-in adaptations for independent learners or classroom collaboration.

 Can I do the program year-round or only during the school year?

 You can start anytime.
-Each mystery runs six weeks, so you can work through them back-to-back during the school year or spread them out over a full calendar year.
-Many families complete all six mysteries in a single academic year, but you can set your own pace.
+Each mystery runs six to nine weeks, so you can work through them back-to-back during the school year or spread them out over a full calendar year.
+Many families complete all four mysteries in a single academic year, but you can set your own pace.

 Can I use Cactus Curricula alongside another science or English program?